When downloading copyrighted content in peer-to-peer networks, people are at risk because their IP address is visible.

 BTGuard Review – Easy to config.
 Best grades for security and quick connects.
 Only 1 user per account can be online.
 The server to which I connect was never down.
 I give it a 4/5 stars rating.

-With BTGuard, legal authorities and your ISP cannot identify you during a torrent session
+With BTGuard, legal authorities and my ISP cannot identify me during a torrent session

 The company offers the privacy solutions BTGuard BitTorrent Proxy and BTGuard VPN.
 How safe is using their products?

 Netcrawled is incorporated in Sacramento; the jurisdiction is United States.
 Earlier, they they were located in Toronto.

 It was founded in 2008.
 Owner since 2013 is Jared Kellen.
 They operate servers in Canada, Netherlands, and Singapore.